 It’s important not to over-fertilize new grass seed, as this can cause the grass to grow too quickly and become weak and susceptible to disease and pests.
 Also, follow the instructions on the fertilizer package carefully and water the grass thoroughly after each application.

-Address any problems in a new lawn
+Address any problems with a new lawn

 A few common problems can arise in a new lawn, such as patchy growth, weed invasion, and pest infestations.
 Here are some steps to address these issues: